-A business will be eligible to participate in the PPP if it satisfies either: (1) the "Employee Threshold Test," or (2) the "Small Business Concern Test."
+Contrary to the Interim Final Rule and based on the Treasury FAQ, a business will be eligible to participate in the PPP if it satisfies either: (1) the "Employee Threshold Test," or (2) the "Small Business Concern Test."

 Employee Threshold Test.
 A business with a principal place of residence in the U.S and in operation as of February 15, 2020, including nonprofit organizations, with 500 or fewer employees (even if the business does not qualify as a "small business concern," as defined below) can apply for a PPP loan.
-A business that exceeds the 500-employee threshold is still eligible if it meets the SBA employee-based size standards for the industry in which it operates.
+A business that exceeds the 500-employee threshold is still eligible if it meets the SBA employee-based size standards for the industry in which they operate.
 The applicable SBA employee-based size standards can be found at www.sba.gov/size.
-The 500-employee threshold is applied on a per location basis for certain borrowers (e.g., hotels).
+The Interim Final Rule applies the 500-employee threshold on a per location basis for certain borrowers (e.g., hotels).
+Sole proprietors, self-employed individuals and independent contractors are also eligible to apply for a PPP loan.